What is the function of the retina?

 With retinal dysplasia, the photoreceptor cells of the retina develop abnormally, leading to an early onset of blindness.
 Usually, both the rods and the cones are affected.

-With late onset PRA, the cells of the retina develop normally, but over time, the cells begin to deteriorate.
+With late onset PRA, the cells of the retina develop normally, but over time the cells deteriorate.

-In the majority of cases, the rod cells degenerate first causing night vision to be affected before daytime vision, but eventually the cone cells also degenerate, leading to complete blindness.
+In most cases, the rod cells degenerate first, affecting night vision before daytime vision, but eventually the cone cells also degenerate, leading to complete blindness.

-Are any breeds of dogs more likely to get PRA?
+Are any cat breeds more likely to get PRA?

 What are the signs of PRA?

 PRA is not a painful condition, so it is rarely noticed in its earliest stages of development.
-The first sign that is usually noticed in a dog that has PRA is night blindness.
-Affected dogs tend to be nervous at night, may be reluctant to go into dark rooms, or may bump into things when the light is dim.
-Pet owners with dogs that are developing PRA often observe that their pet's eyes have become very reflective when light shines on them, and that the pupils are more dilated than normal.
+The first sign that is usually noticed in a cat with PRA is night blindness.
+Affected cats tend to be nervous at night, may be reluctant to go into dark rooms, or may bump into things when the light is dim.
+Pet owners with cats that are developing PRA often observe that their pet's eyes have become very reflective when light shines on them, and that the pupils are more dilated than normal.
 Both eyes are affected.
-In some cases, the pet owner may not notice anything abnormal when their dog is at home but may gradually notice that their pet has become clumsier when in unfamiliar surroundings.
-For dogs with the inherited form, the initial sign may only be a loss of day vision or could be complete blindness.

-As PRA progresses, your dog's vision will gradually worsen until he becomes completely blind.
+As PRA progresses, your cat's vision gradually worsens until she becomes completely blind.
 For the average family pet, blindness is not as significant as it would be in a human.
-Dogs rely more on other senses such as smell and are able to move around well in their home environment, as long as furniture and other objects are not moved around.
-In the later stages, cataracts can develop.
+Blind cats will rely more on their other senses and are able to move around well in their home environment, as long as furniture and other objects are not moved around.

 How fast does PRA develop?

-The speed of development depends on the breed and form of disease.
-In most cases, the dog experiences a complete loss of vision over a period of 1-2 years.
+In most cases, cats experience a complete loss of vision over a period of one to two years.

 How is PRA diagnosed?

-If your dog appears to have vision loss, based on a general ophthalmic examination that shows sluggish pupillary light responses and has dilated pupils, your veterinarian may suspect PRA.
-In early stages, it may be difficult to observe any obvious changes to the retina, but as the disease progresses, examination of the back of the eye with an ophthalmoscope will show increased reflectivity of a portion of the retina called the 'tapetum lucidum', changes in the optic nerve and changes in the retinal blood vessels.
-Your veterinarian will usually advise a referral to a veterinary ophthalmologist for confirmation of the diagnosis by means of additional sophisticated testing such as an electroretinogram (ERG), and to rule out other causes of blindness.
-The ERG is sensitive enough to diagnose PRA in dogs even before they begin to show obvious symptoms.
+Your veterinarian may suspect PRA if your cat has dilated pupils and appears to have vision loss, based on a general ophthalmic examination that shows sluggish pupillary light responses.
+In early stages, it may be difficult to observe any obvious changes to the retina.
+As the disease progresses, examination of the back of the eye with an ophthalmoscope will show changes in the optic nerve, changes in the retinal blood vessels, and increased reflectivity of a portion of the retina called the “tapetum lucidum”.

-Could the signs my dog is showing be caused by something else?
+Could my cat’s signs be caused by something else?

-Other causes of slowly developing blindness in dogs include slowly progressive cataracts, glaucoma, uveitis, lens luxation, and optic nerve disease.
+Other causes of slowly developing blindness in cats include slowly progressive cataracts, glaucoma, uveitis, lens luxation, and optic nerve disease.
 These diseases tend to be painful.
+A more sudden blindness can be seen with overdoses of the antibiotic enrofloxacin (brand name Baytril®).

 What is the treatment?